Controlling patch generation

 patch to the spec-file.
 If none is specified, the previous ID is incremented.

-The ID of the first distribution patch is 1
+The ID of the first distribution patch is 1, unless otherwise specified.

 The number of digits used for the IDs can be controlled with the